hashicorp/vagrant/.github/ISSUE_TEMPLATE/engineering-task.md

 Select a task size label based on the estimated completion time and description (task-small, task-medium, task-large).

-If the estimated user impact is marked as critical, also add a critical label (list labels here).
+If the estimated user impact is marked as critical, also add a critical label.
 -->